Private Hierarchical Clustering and Efficient Approximation: Experimental evaluation

 \Comment{ Figure~\ref{fig:exdata} provides a visualization of one sample dataset generated by our method above.

 }

-To evaluate performance in our two-party collaborative setting, we randomly split each used dataset and each party gets half the total number of records as its input points.
-Also, we set the desired number of clusters to $\ell_t=5$; as our protocol incurs costs linear in the number of iterations ($n-\ell_t$), this value selection comprises a worst-case evaluation setting, as in practice more than 5 target clusters are desired.
+We generate synthetic $d$-dimensional datasets of sizes up to 1M records and $d \in [1,20]$, using a Gaussian mixture distribution, as follows: (1) The number of clusters is randomly chosen in $[8:15]$; (2) Each cluster center is randomly chosen in $[-50,50]^d$ (performance is dominated by $\kappa$ but not exact data values), subject to a minimum-separation distance between pairs; (3) Cluster standard deviation is randomly chosen in $[0.5,4$]; and (4) Outliers are selected uniformly at random in the same interval and assigned randomly to clusters to emulate 3 noise percentage scenarios: low $0.1\%$, medium $1\%$, and high~$5\%$.
+We randomly split each dataset into two halves which form the private inputs of the parties.
+We set the number of target clusters to $\ell_t=5$; as our protocol incurs costs linear in the number of iterations ($n-\ell_t$), this choice comprises a worst-case setting, as in practice more than 5 target clusters are desired.

+We adapted our protocols to support floating point numbers.
+Here, due to the simplicity of the involved operations, we can rely on fixed-precision floating point numbers and it suffices to multiply floating point values by a constant $K$ (e.g. $K = 2^{20}$ for IEEE 754 doubles).
+During $\hcluster.\setup$, we can achieve higher precision.
+After each party decrypts the blinded values (line~\ref{line:decrypt1} and line~\ref{line:decrypt2}), they can re-scale by dividing the constant $K$ without affecting precision.
+During $\cluster$, as we only merge the points based on the comparisons between the distances, multiplying by a constant does not affect the results.

-Finally, cryptographic protocols are implemented in C++, using the ABY framework~\cite{ABY} and security parameters that are standard in this framework; namely, we set the symmetric and public-key security parameters to $128$ and $1024$ (for AES encryption in garbled circuits and homomorphic encryption, respectively), and the statistical security parameter $\kappa$ to $40$ (for blinding terms).
-We use the code from \texttt{libpaillier}~\cite{libpaillier} for Paillier encryption.
-We run our experiments on two 24-core machines (one for each party), running Scientific Linux with 128GB memory on 2.9GHz Intel Xeon and connected in a university LAN with small RTT.
+Finally, we use the ABY C++ framework~\cite{ABY}, $128$-bit AES for GC, $1024$-bits Pailler, and set $\kappa =40$.
+We use \texttt{libpaillier}~\cite{libpaillier} for Paillier encryption.
+We run our experiments on a 24-core machine, running Scientific Linux with 128GB memory on 2.9GHz Intel Xeon.